Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 4. Relax your shoulders and breathe deeply, allowing your body to settle into the pose.

 Virasana helps to stretch and strengthen the thighs, knees, and ankles.
 It also improves digestion and stimulates the abdominal organs.
 This pose is particularly useful for those who spend long hours sitting or standing, as it helps to reduce swelling in the legs and feet.
-Additionally, Virasana can be practiced as a preparatory pose for more advanced asanas, enhancing flexibility and concentration.
+Additionally, Virasana can be practiced as a preparatory pose for more advanced asanas, enhancing and concentration.

 Balasana (Child’s Pose)